jgongala/InternetTechnologies/index.md

 Vue.js, often referred to as Vue, is an open-source “JavaScript” framework which is launched in 2014 by “*Evan You*”.

--Vue.js has gained remarkable popularity in web development that notable for its simplicity and flexibility.
+- Vue.js has gained remarkable popularity in web development that notable for its simplicity and flexibility.
--Rapidly becoming one of the most sought-after front-end frameworks.
+- Rapidly becoming one of the most sought-after front-end frameworks.
--Strong ecosystem of libraries and tools.
+- Strong ecosystem of libraries and tools.
--Growing community of developers which has garnered a significant following in recent years.
+- Growing community of developers which has garnered a significant following in recent years.

 By examining the GitHub community for development and the Stack Overflow community for problem-solving and learning, we can make an informed assessment of Vue.js's popularity and support, as depicted in the image below.